 How to Spot Fraudulent Employers and Postings

-The University of Iowa Pomerantz Career Center makes every effort to check the legitimacy of opportunities being posted in the HireaHawk system.
+The University of Iowa Pomerantz Career Center makes every effort to check the legitimacy of opportunities being connected to the University of Iowa through Handshake.
 However, due to the high volume of postings we receive, we are unable to fully research each person, organization and posting.

 The Pomerantz Career Center makes no guarantee about positions listed and are not responsible for safety, wages, working conditions, or other aspects of employment.
 It is the responsibility of each individual job seeker to research the validity of the organization(s) to which he/she is applying and verify the specific information for each posting.
 Job seekers should exercise due diligence and use common sense and caution when applying for or accepting any position.

 For your privacy and protection when applying to an opportunity online, it is advisable that you do not provide your social security number or credit card or bank account information, or perform any sort of monetary transaction for an employer.

 Many times, employers reach out through the university directory and not through Handshake.
 While they may say they have gotten your information through the career services, 95% of the time, this is not true.
 They are just phishing for information.

 When seeking and securing international employment, please refer to Spotting International Employment Scams.

 Please contact the Career Center at 319-335-1023 or firstname.lastname@example.org if you have any questions or concerns regarding the legitimacy of an employer or posting.

 Here are some red flags to watch out for.
 Beware if -